-- Full day (10am 2pm): £8 per child, free for all accompanying teachers and helpers. - Payment should be made on the day by cash, cheque (payable to 'BVT') or debit or credit card.
-We can only invoice by prior arrangement.
-Booked groups that have been confirmed and do not turn up will be invoiced for the full amount.
-Please ensure that school staff leading the visit are aware of how payment is to be made.
+- Full day (10am 2pm): £8.50 per child, free for all accompanying teachers and helpers. - As standard, we will invoice for school visits, to the details given when booked, at the end of the month.
+Payment can alternatively be made on the day by cash, cheque (payable to Bournville Village Trust) or debit or credit card.
+Groups that have been confirmed and do not turn up will be invoiced for the full amount.